What Circular Saw Blade For Hardwood?

 You should replace your circular saw blade if you notice any signs of wear or damage.
 This can include dull teeth, chipped teeth, bent or warped blades, or excessive vibration during use.
 A damaged saw blade can be dangerous to use and can also cause damage to your saw or your workpiece.

-You might be interested in: How Do You Use A Circular Saw Edge Guide?
+You might be interested in: Why Use A Table Saw Over A Circular Saw?